 Subtraction is essentially the reverse process.
 Multiplication is treated as repeated addition using specific column-shifting rules, and division uses subtraction with similar shifts.

-The most impressive phase of training occurs when children begin to solve problems by visualizing the abacus in their minds.
-This mental arithmetic, oranzan, shifts the cognitive workload.
-Studies have shown that mental abacus calculations activate the brain's visual-spatial regions rather than the language centers typically used for math.
+The most impressive phase of training occurs when children begin to solve problems by visualising the abacus in their minds.
+Studies have shown that this kind of mental abacus calculation activates the brain's visual-spatial regions rather than the language centres typically used for arithmetic.
 This unique processing method is the reason trained children can calculate so rapidly.

 Why kids learn abacus